quangnd/js-datastructures-algorithm/algorithms/sorting/intermediate-sorting-readme.md

-# Intermediate Sorting Algorithms 🔖
+# Intermediate Sorting Algorithms 🦄
+To see the elementary sorting, check out this file [Elementary sorting algorithm](./README.md)

 ## Objective